 I’m a member of the American Psychological Association, Kentucky Psychological Association, the Kentucky Association for Gifted Education and the International Dyslexia Association.
-I am also actively serving on the Board of Directors for the International Dyslexia Association – Kentucky Branch, and am a past board member of the Kentucky Psychological Association.
+I currently serve on the Board of Directors for the International Dyslexia Association – Kentucky Branch, and am a past board member of the Kentucky Psychological Association.

 Why I do what I do: